 - The body shifts into a “fight, flight, or freeze” state.
 Blood is redirected away from the digestive system and towards the heart, muscles, and brain, so digestion slows or pauses.
 The stomach itself can feel uneasy when this happens.

 - Stress hormones such as adrenaline and cortisol rise.
-These can change how quickly the stomach empties, alter the production of stomach acid, and affect the muscles of the digestive tract.
+These can change how quickly the stomach empties, alter stomach-acid production, and affect the muscles of the digestive tract.

-- Breathing tends to become faster and shallower.
+- Breathing often becomes faster and shallower.
 This can lead to swallowing more air, increased awareness of bodily sensations, and a feeling of tightness in the throat or upper stomach.

 What anxiety-related nausea can feel like

-People describe it in different ways.
+People describe anxiety-related nausea in different ways.
 Common experiences include:

 - A churning, knotted, or fluttering feeling in the stomach.